Sally-Gamal/Nike-Sales-Performance-Analysis/README.md

 ---

 ## 2. 📝 Executive Summary
 This project delivers a data-driven analysis of **Nike’s product performance and pricing dynamics** across a dataset of **643 footwear products**.
-The primary goal is to evaluate the effectiveness of pricing strategies, analyze customer engagement through ratings and reviews, and provide strategic recommendations to optimize retail positioning and brand health.
+The primary goal is to evaluate the effectiveness of pricing strategies, analyze customer engagement through ratings and reviews, and provide strategic recommendations to optimize retail positioning.

 ### 📈 Key Performance Indicators (KPIs):
 * **Total Products Analyzed:** 643 Nike Items